henrysky/astroNN/docs/source/index.rst

    :maxdepth: 3
    :caption: Contents:

 astroNN is a python package to do various kind of neural networks for astronomers.

-It provides bayesian neural network implementation to do neural network with incomplete labeled data and uncertainty analysis.
+Besides conventional neural network like convolutional neural net, astroNN provides bayesian neural network implementation to do neural network with incomplete labeled data and uncertainty analysis.
-Incomplete labeled data means you have some target labels, but you only has a subset of them for some data. astroNN will look for -9999. in training data and not backpropagate those particular labels for those particular datas.
+Incomplete labeled data means you have some target labels, but you only has a subset of them for some data. astroNN will look for MAGIC_NUMBER (Default is -9999.) in training data and wont backpropagate those particular labels for those particular data.
 For uncertainty analysis, please see the demonstration section.

+Furthermore, astroNN also included a deep learning toy dataset for astronomer - Galaxy10.

 As of now, this is a python package developing for an undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE DR14 and Gaia DR1.